AndyHerb/azure-content/articles/virtual-machines/virtual-machines-sql-server-security-considerations.md

 - By default, Azure selects Windows Authentication during SQL Server Virtual Machine setup.
 Therefore, the **SA** login is disabled and a password is assigned by setup.
 We recommend that the **SA** login should be not be used or enabled.
 The following are alternative strategies if a SQL Login is desired:
 	- Create a SQL account that has **CONTROL SERVER** permissions.
 	- If you must use a **SA** login, enable the login and rename it and assign a new password.
-	- Both the options that were mentioned earlier require a change the authentication mode to SQL Server and Windows Authentication Mode.
-For more information, see Change Server Authentication Mode.

-- Create a SQL account that has CONTROL SERVER permissions.

-- If you must use a SA login, enable the login and rename it and assign a new password.

 	- Both the options that were mentioned earlier require a change the authentication mode to **SQL Server and Windows Authentication Mode**.
 For more information, see [Change Server Authentication Mode](https://msdn.microsoft.com/library/ms188670.aspx).

 ## Considerations for Securing Connections to Azure Virtual Machine: